Sofitel New York Hotel: Architecture

 The hotel is 358 ft tall with 30 floors and has 398 luxury guest rooms including 52 suites.
 The architectural design by Brennan Beer Gorman features limestone and glass, with a T-shaped base.
 The facade was architecturally inspired by Parisian Moderne limestone buildings.
 The facade is bronze and depicts three flying geese above in a large portal.
 DeSimone Consulting Engineers were the structural engineers for the building.

 Ground floor

-The ground floor contains the French restaurant Gaby and a gift shop selling French perfumery and cosmetics.
-Gaby is Art Deco inspired and is overlooked by head chef Sylvain Harribey.
+The ground floor contains the French restaurant Gaby and bar Mademoiselle Gaby.
+Gaby is Art Deco inspired and is overlooked by head chef Fabien Ludwig.
 The New York Times describes the hotel's front desk as being positioned on the opposite end of the lobby, "which gives the entrance a serene quality".
 The hotel staff are bilingual in French and English.
 The lobby contains a double-height rotunda at its center, which has a wooden sculpture, a Central Park-themed mural, and a round staircase.
 The hotel contains a 2,500 sqft Grand Ballroom with 2.5-story windows and 8 meeting rooms with a capacity of 10 to 60 people.